epicweb-dev/advanced-react-patterns/exercises/04.prop-getters/README.md

 support common use cases for UI elements people build with your hook.

 In typical UI components, you need to take accessibility into account.
-For a button functioning as a toggle, it should have the `aria-pressed` attribute set to `true` or `false` if it's toggled on or off.
+For a button functioning as a toggle, it should have the `aria-checked` attribute set to `true` or `false` if it's toggled on or off.
 In addition to remembering that, people need to remember to also add the `onClick` handler to call `toggle`.